CHERIoT-Platform/cheriot-demos/smartmeter/cheriot/README.md

 to set the timebase zero (Z) to 12 minutes ago and the rate (R) to 10.
 (Making the timebase zero two _simulated hours_ ago.)

+You _may_ wish to have the broker retain this message, so that subsequent subscribers will also be informed.
+To do so, add `-r` (or `--retain`) to the command line (before the `<<`).
+MQTT message retention is entirely at the discretion of the server, so may not be reliable.
+Don't abuse public resources.

 ## Development